-0333754 Director S/d Amit Sharma DIN: 08050304 Managing Director & Chief Executive Officer Details pertaining to section 197(12) of Companies Act, 2013 read with rules 5(1) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014:
+Details pertaining to section 197(12) of Companies Act, 2013 read with rules 5(1) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014:

-(i) The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year:
+The ratio of the remuneration of each director to the median remuneration of the employees of the (i) Company for the Financial Year:

-S. No. Name of Annual Median Annual Ratio of

-Director(s) Remuneration(i Remuneration of remuneration of

-n lakh) for FY Employees for the each director of
+S. No. Name of Director(s) Annual Remuneration(i n lakh) for FY 2020-21 Median Annual Remuneration of Employees for the Financial Year 2020-21 (in lakh) Ratio of remuneration of each director of the median remuneration of the employees for Financial year 1 Amit Sharma 57.60 4.78 12:1

-2020-21 Financial Year 2020-21 the median

-(in lakh) remuneration of

-the employees

-for Financial

-year

-1 Amit Sharma 57.60 4.78 12:1